GEEK50505/QUANTUM_FORGE/README.md

 ## 📖 Documentation

 For detailed documentation, see:

 - `docs/` directory for tutorials
 - Module docstrings for API reference
 - `notebooks/` for interactive examples
 - `docs/api contracts/api_contract.md` for API specifications

+## Troubleshooting

+**Network Unreachable / IPv6 Errors**

+Some Supabase Direct Postgres endpoints resolve to IPv6-only addresses.
+Developer machines, Docker hosts, or CI runners without IPv6 routing will see errors like:

+- psycopg2.OperationalError: connection to "<db>.supabase.co" port 5432 failed: Network is unreachable

+What to do:

+- Use the Supavisor Connection Pooler (Session Mode) URL from the Supabase dashboard (Connection Pooling → Session).
+This pooler exposes IPv4-compatible endpoints and listens on port `5432` (e.g. `<project>.pooler.supabase.com:5432`).
+- Copy the *Session* connection string from the Supabase dashboard and set it as your `DATABASE_URL` in your `.env` (or `.env.local`) file — do not use the direct `*.supabase.co` host in IPv4-only environments.
+- If you run the worker in Docker/devcontainer, use the pooler URL (Session Mode).
+The repository's `.env.example` now documents this requirement.

+If you cannot use the pooler, alternative options are:

+- Enable IPv6 routing on your host/network.
+- Run the worker on a host that has IPv6 connectivity (for example, the gateway machine).
+- Create a secure SSH tunnel via a machine with IPv6 (not recommended for production without proper key management).

 ---

 ## 🤝 Contributing

 Quantum Forge welcomes contributions from:

 - Scientists and researchers
 - Software engineers
 - Educators and students